 ITS could help decrease rush-hour traffic jams which would reduce demand for new roads, as well as greenhouse gas emissions contributing to climate change.

 The Internet of Things has a quick and immediate impact on our daily transportation choices, but it will largely affect long-term transport decisions.
-Many tech companies now work to improve conditions of public transport.
+Many tech companies now work to improve the conditions of public transport.

 Cisco® Connected Mass Transit